-The Guanaceví mineral resource is comprised of 13 individual models or veins.
-The veins are further subdivided by area and modeling method.
-The mineral resources have been estimated using either a Vertical Longitudinal Projection (VLP) polygonal method (4 veins) or as 3-dimensional ("3D") block model (9 veins).
+The Guanaceví Mineral Resource is comprised of 15 individual veins.
+The veins are further subdivided into areas and modeling method.
+The Mineral Resources have been estimated using either a Vertical Longitudinal Projection (VLP) polygonal method (7 veins) or as 3-dimensional ("3D") block models (8 veins).